DravenusRex/stalker-gamma-linux-guide/README.md

 - ReShade.ini

 iia.
 If you cannot go without fancy shaders, consider using [GShade](https://github.com/HereInPlainSight/gshade_installer) instead.

 It's compatible with existing ReShade presets, and runs natively on Linux.
-Install to custom game, say yes to dxgi, and point the executable selection to the single specific /bin/ .exe you wish to use it with (Eg. AnomalyDX10.exe OR AnomalyDX10AVX.exe)
+- Do install to custom game, say yes to dxgi, and point the executable selection to the single specific /bin/ .exe you wish to use it with (Eg. AnomalyDX10.exe OR AnomalyDX10AVX.exe)
-- Move your G.A.M.M.A.Reshade.ini from the /bin/ folder into the newly created /bin/gshade-presets/Custom/ folder and navigate to it in GShade.
+- Move your G.A.M.M.A.Reshade.ini from the /bin/ folder into the newly created /bin/gshade-presets/Custom/ folder and navigate to it in GShade while loaded into GAMMA.
 It might need a moment to compile after being selected.
-- Should work out of the box, but will lag to death on your first load using it as it has to compile ~230 shaders.
+- Should work out of the box, but it will lag GAMMA hard on your first save load as it has to compile ~230 shaders.
 - If you want to mess around with the shader menu in game, make a save first.
 It does not block mouse input from the game, and you might end up throwing a grenade and causing a faction war.
 Also, for this reason it would not be recommended for a permadeath run.

 iii.
 The FPS limiter present in the graphics settings may lead to choppiness and sharp screen tearing.
 Consider using VSync without the FPS limiter instead.
-(This was tested with Nvidia's proprietary Linux drivers and may not at all apply to you.)
+(This was tested with Nvidia's proprietary Linux drivers and may not apply to you.)

-By now, you should have a fully playable (though likely imperfect) S.T.A.L.K.E.R. - G.A.M.M.A. experience on Linux.
+<h4>By now, you should have a fully playable (though likely imperfect) S.T.A.L.K.E.R. - G.A.M.M.A. experience on Linux.</h4>

-Thanks to:
+<h3>Thanks to:</h3>

 [DravenusRex](https://github.com/DravenusRex/) - Writing the original guide.

 no.#3094 (LafreSita) - Groundwork for the wineprefix.